ferrerallan/dotnetcore-grpc-azure-server/README.md

 # dotnetcore-grpc-azure-server
-Projects of server side that send a big file
+Project of server side that send a big file

 # Requirements
 - You need a free Azure account.